EBZebra/docs/edge/source/guide/configreference.md

 	<ClearTypeEnabled value="0"/>

 ###FitToScreenEnabled
-Automatically expands the application window to fit the screen (Windows Mobile with Internet Explorer Rendering Engine Only).
+Automatically expands the application window to fit the screen.
+Apples to Windows Mobile with Internet Explorer rendering engine only.

 **Possible Values**